Pontifical School of Theology

 3 credits

-This course provides a basic knowledge of general sociology: a) it presents an overview of the context of the eventemergence of sociology on the basis of the main founders and focuses on methodological perspectives and applied sociological methods and techniques. b) it focuses on the key principles of social themes, which description and definition have fueled and fed the many debates that are changing the discipline in the vast corpus of scientific knowledge.
-This course provides students with general sociology elements, sensitizes their "sociological perspective" and develops their critical reflection on various social issues.
+This course provides a basic knowledge of general sociology: a) it presents an overview of the context of eventemergence of sociology on the basis of the main founders and focuses on the methodological perspectives and applied sociological methods and techniques; b) it focuses on the key principles of social themes, which description and definition have fueled the many debates that are changing this discipline within the vast corpus of scientific knowledge.
+This course provides the students with general sociology elements, sensitizes their "sociological perspective" and develops critical reflection on various social issues.

 PHI301Medieval Philosophy